Radiologic Technology Observation Requirements

 - Students are expected to follow any policies or directions given by hospital/clinic personnel without question.
 In the event a student is asked to leave a procedure for patient privacy, the student will be directed to a designated waiting area until the exam is completed.
 Students must remember the patient is always the radiographer’s first responsibility.

 - Students must observe patient confidentiality at all times.
 Most hospitals/clinics will request that students sign a confidentiality form prior to beginning the clinical observation.
+Cell phones are not allowed during the observation.

 - Students must keep interactions related to the scope of Radiologic Technology during their observation.
 Students are encouraged to inform the radiographer immediately if there are any problems or concerns while participating in this clinical observation.